29bharat/Surfs_Up/README.md

 ## Jupyter notebook

-Please refer to challnge.ipynb for the code.
+Please refer to challenge.ipynb for the code.